-Operating on a single +3.3V supply, the ADC10DL065 uses a pipeline architecture and has error correction circuitry to help ensure maximum performance.
-The differential analog input signal is digitized to 10 bits.
-The user has the choice of using an internal 1.0 Volt or 0.5 Volt stable reference, or using an external reference.
+Operating on a single +3.3V supply, the ADC11DL066 uses a pipeline architecture and has error correction circuitry to help ensure maximum performance.
+The differential analog input signal is digitized to 11 bits.
+The user has the choice of using an internal 1.0 Volt stable reference or using an external reference.
 Any external reference is buffered on-chip to ease the task of driving that pin.

-The output word rate is the same as the clock frequency, which can be between 15 MSPS and 65 MSPS (typical) with fully specified performance at 65 MSPS.
-The analog input for both channels is acquired at the rising edge of the clock and the digital data for a given sample is delayed by the pipeline for 7 clock cycles.
-Duty cycle stabilization and output data format are selectable using the quad state function DF/DCS pin.
-The output data can be set for offset binary or two's complement.
+The output word rate is the same as the clock frequency, which can be between 15 Msps (typical) and 66 Msps with fully specified performance at 66 Msps.
+The analog input voltage for both channels is acquired at the rising edge of the clock and the digital data for a given sample is delayed by the pipeline for 6 clock cycles.
+A choice of Offset Binary or Two's Complement output format is selected with the OF pin.

-A logic high on the power down (PD) pin reduces the converter power consumption to 36 mW.
+A logic high on the power down (PD) pin reduces the converter power consumption to 75 mW.